allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ##### rendered showcase box with it's data
 ![rendered showcase box](/img/articles/2016-01-31-Managing-Frontend-in-the-microservices-architecture/showcase_box.png "rendered showcase box")

-We put a lot of effort to make it well performing, fault-tolerant and asynchronous.

-Core simply gets requested data from available services (data-sources) and returns page definition containing all boxes and requested data to renderers.
-Core is the only gateway for renderers to our internal services.
-Such separation puts Core near the data away from the user view.

 #### web renderer
 When all necessary data from services is finally fetched and everything is ready to be drawn for the end-user there's a place for our web renderer.
 Every box prototype has to be implemented and added to our web-components repository [artifactory](https://www.jfrog.com/artifactory/).